wplam107/L_in_N_redux/README.md

 - To produce insights on whether certain news sources differ in language.

 ## Classifier Model
 An XGBoost classifier model was trained on 799 news articles from ABC (Australia), CCTV, CNN, and Reuters.
 There was a class imbalance where Reuters accounted for over half of the observations.
-Based on the mean word vector of a news article the model predition breakdowns are as follows (normalized on true labels):
+Based on the mean word vector of a news article the model prediction breakdowns are as follows (normalized on true labels):

 <img src="notebooks/imgs/con_mat.png" height="200" width="275">